Shoreditch: Contemporary

 Formerly a predominantly working-class area, since the 1990s Shoreditch has become a popular and fashionable part of London, particularly associated with the creative industries.
 Often conflated with its neighbouring sub-district of Hoxton, the area has been subject to considerable gentrification, with accompanying rises in land and property prices.

 Former industrial buildings have been converted to offices and flats, while Curtain Road and Old Street are notable for their clubs and pubs which offer a variety of venues to rival those of the West End.
 Art galleries, bars, restaurants, media businesses and the building of the Hackney Community College campus are features of this transformation.

 In the mid-1960s, the main streets of Shoreditch (Old Street, Shoreditch High Street and Curtain Road, Great Eastern Street) were formed into a 1 mi one-way system, which became associated with traffic congestion, poor conditions for walking and cycling, high speeds, high collision rates, and delays for bus services.
 The gyratory system came to be seen as "the main factor holding back the cultural regeneration of South Shoreditch" and "a block to economic recovery".
 Following a lengthy campaign, the then newly formed Transport for London agreed to revert most of the streets to two-way working, a project which was completed in late 2002.

 Shoreditch High Street railway station, built as part of the East London Line extension.

-In 2005, funding was announced for the East London Line Extension, to extend the existing tube line from Whitechapel tube station bypassing Shoreditch tube station, and to create a new station named Shoreditch High Street closer to central Shoreditch.
+In 2005, funding was announced for the East London line extension, to extend the existing tube line from Whitechapel tube station bypassing Shoreditch tube station, and to create a new station named Shoreditch High Street closer to central Shoreditch.
 This is now served by London Overground services on part of the site of the old Bishopsgate Goods Yard, which was demolished in 2004.
 The station was built on a viaduct and is fully enclosed in a concrete box structure.
-This is so future building works on the remainder of the Bishopsgate site can be undertaken keeping the station operational.
+This is so that future building works on the remainder of the Bishopsgate site can be undertaken while keeping the station operational.